 Once you're familiar with PowerShell aliasing, it's easy to guess that the sal alias refers

 You can create your own aliases using the

 create the standard cmdlet aliases previously discussed:

 Set-Alias -Name gi -Value Get-Item Set-Alias -Name si -Value Set-Item Set-Alias -Name gl -Value Get-Location Set-Alias -Name sl -Value Set-Location Set-Alias -Name gcm -Value Get-Command

-Internally, Windows PowerShell uses commands like these during startup, but these aliases are not changeable.
-If you attempt to actually execute one of these commands, you will get an error explaining that the alias cannot be modified.
+Internally, PowerShell uses similar commands during startup, but these aliases are not changeable.
+If you try to execute one of these commands, you get an error explaining that the alias can't be modified.
 For example:

 PS> Set-Alias -Name gi -Value Get-Item Set-Alias : Alias is not writeable because alias gi is read-only or constant and cannot be written to.
 At line:1 char:10 + Set-Alias <<<< -Name gi -Value Get-Item